-As stated above, this poem is written in the form of a dialogue between two friends and begins with a name denoting that Musidorus is speaking first.
-She asks the other woman, Orinda, if she will dedicat herself to “one single sense.”
+As stated above, ‘Dialogue of Friendship Multiply’d’ is written in the form of a dialogue between two friends and begins with a name denoting that Musidorus is speaking first.
+She asks the other woman, Orinda, if she will dedicate herself to “one single sense.”
 She is wondering if Orinda is planning on having just one friend to share her “starry Influence” with.

 Within the other works of Philips in mind, it is clear that the answer is going to be yes.
 She plans on keeping her single friend.
 Musidorus is going to have a hard time carving out a place for herself in Orinda’s life.

 The current speaker also asks if Orinda will gather up the rays of her sunlight and send them off to “one alone.”
 She is against this choice as the last line makes clear.
 Musidorus states that this kind of dedication is not “affection” but “envy.”
 There is something dark and sick about this kind of solitary relationship.